model-railroad-infoguy.com |

 You'll notice in these photos that Gord doesn't have a lot of headroom in some of these layout locations.
 Commercial backdrops can sometimes be used "as is" if the size is right for you.
 For example, the Realistic Backgrounds sheets are 13" X 38".

 If you have room, or a greater separation between deck levels, it is often preferable to cut out the sky because the colors are difficult to match and you'll have a seam line to disguise.
-Vertical seams between panels can be covered by chimney stacks or buildings (unless you have filled them with drywall compound or putty and sanded them smooth), but a horizontal seam can be more troublesome.
-If you're lucky enough to have a bridge or track running at the seam line you can get away with it.
-Otherwise, paint your own sky.

 There are a few basic techniques to do this.
 Go outside and look at a cloudy sky.
 The clouds are further apart directly overhead and get closer and closer as they approach the horizon.
 Their bottoms are in shadow.
 The sky is bluer overhead and gets progressively hazier and grayer as it gets to the horizon.

 How do you duplicate this effect?
 I can tell you what I've tried with pretty satisfactory results.
 Find a light blue that looks right to you under the lighting you are using.
 Then find a lighter gray.
 Bring home some paint chips from a paint store.
 Get your self a scrap of drywall or masonite.
-Use a 3" paint brush and apply the darker blue in horizontal strokes from the top to about halfway down the sheet.
-Then while still wet apply the grayish white paint in horizontal strokes from the bottom up into the blue paint.
-You want to blend the two colors where they meet.

 Some people use jagged cutout cloud-shaped templates and spray paint the clouds while moving the template.
 This is an old photographic technique for dodging to avoid sharp edges.
 I prefer the foam brush technique for blending the colors.
 Don't forget to add a few birds flying with a little black paint.

-I have found in my travels on layout tours that often the best effect is created by restricting the detail in background painting.
-Unless you're a very good artist, it is safer to keep your backgrounds muted so they don't fight with the foreground models.
-As the scenes recede there is less and less detail and the air gets hazier and hazier.
-Some modelers overspray the backgrounds with a light gray wash of paint.
 With this in mind, try painting some trees.
 If you don't like the effect, paint over everything with a light gray paint and start again.
 You can't hurt anything.
 Just keep the strokes light.
 Pine trees are easiest to simulate.
 Here is my first attempt at painting background trees.

 Here is an excellent example of fall foliage painted on a background photographed on the CARM 2008 layout tour.